jauntyjocularjay/Docsify-Tutorial/docs/README.md

 Thanks for checking out this project.
 I was getting very frustrated while I was trying to set up Docsify.
 I figured it out (obviously) but I thought I would make a tutorial to show colleagues who might want to use Codsify for our developer documentation.
 That didn't work out as Docsify doesn't appear to do what I wanted it to do, but I thought it would be a shame to let it go to waste.
 So check it out, I hope you find it useful.

-To begin you can go to the (`./docs/README.md`){https://github.com/jadedrakerider/Docsify-Tutorial/blob/master/docs/1setup.md} file and read it on GitHub or you can install codsify on your machine and you can see exactly how Codsify looks.
+To begin you can go to the (/docs/README.md){https://github.com/jadedrakerider/Docsify-Tutorial/blob/master/docs/1setup.md} file and read it on GitHub or you can install codsify on your machine and you can see exactly how Codsify looks.
+Viewing the `*.md` files in GitHub will have minor formatting weirdness.
 I recomend the latter if you are presenting this for demonstration purposes.